Customer service representative

-Customer service representatives, customer service advisors, customer service agents, or customer service associates interact with customers to handle complaints, process orders, and provide information about an organization’s products and services.
+Customer service representatives, customer service advisors, customer service agents, or customer service associates are employees who interact with customers to handle and resolve complaints, process orders, and provide information about an organization’s products and services.
+They may work in an office with a call center or in retail.
 Customer service representatives answer questions or requests from customers or the public.
 They typically provide services by phone, but some also interact with customers face to face, by email or text, via live chat, and through social media.
 Qualifications include good communication, problem-solving, and computer skills.

 Required skills

 Customer service representative positions often require at least a high school diploma.
 Representatives often have some experience with office software.

-First impressions are very important in this job.
+First impressions are important in this job.
 The moment one begins to communicate with a customer, one is being judged.
 The way one communicates with a customer will not only influence how the conversation develops, but the overall impression of the CSR and the organization they represent.
 There are five key customer service skills that define the best CSRs: